-- At the discretion of Head of Unit or Director of Institute, as appropriate, it may be permitted to keep animals in rooms or offices.
+- At the discretion of Head of Unit or Director of School, as appropriate, it may be permitted to keep animals in rooms or offices.

 - Dogs must be controlled at all times and can only be kept in offices with the permission and the active approval of those sharing that general space, and on the understanding that approval may be withdrawn at any stage.

 - Visitors to rooms where dogs are present should be advised in advance and asked if they would prefer that the dog be removed.
 The dog owner should be willing to remove the dog temporarily from the shared space whenever requested.

 - The dog owner is responsible for: any damage to furnishings or fabric of the room caused by the animal kept there; keeping the spaces used to accommodate dogs clean (i.e removing dog hair on a regular basis) – this is NOT a cleaner’s responsibility; responsible for clearing any dog waste from outdoor areas.

 - How often dogs may be brought to work will be at the discretion of line managers or heads of unit.
-Arrangements MUST be agreed in advance with managers and those sharing the dog owner's room or area.
+Arrangements MUST be agreed in advance with managers, unit administrators, and those sharing the dog owner's room or area.

-- A sign post should be in place on office doors or at the front of open plan areas making staff, students or visitors aware that a dog is in the office in case they have a genuine fear of dogs or allergy, or if they would like to visit the dog.
+- A sign should be in place on office doors or at the front of open plan areas making staff, students or visitors aware that a dog is in the office in case they have a genuine fear of dogs or allergy, or they would like to visit the dog.